 Sickle cell disease

-See also the separate article on Sickle Cell Disease and Sickle Cell Anaemia.
+See also separate Sickle Cell Disease and Sickle Cell Anaemia article.

 - Many children with sickle cell disease develop hyposthenuria, an inability to form concentrated urine, that may cause nocturnal enuresis and polyuria.

 - Acute severe haematuria may occur due to renal papillary necrosis or sickling within the substance of the kidney and is usually treated with DDAVP®/epsilon-aminocaproic acid.

 - A post-mortem series of adult patients with sickle cell disease found that renal impairment was the cause of death in about 20% of cases.